How often should you test your electrical equipment?

 There are many common myths about portable appliance testing (PAT).
 Find out the key facts about the inspection and testing of portable electrical equipment from MMV Contracting Limited.

 Electrical equipment should be visually checked to spot early signs of damage.
 Equipment should be tested sufficiently enough that there is little chance the equipment will become dangerous between tests.
 Equipment used in a harsh environment should be tested more frequently.

-It is good practice to make a decision on how often each piece of equipment should be checked.
-After you have decided the frequency, make sure checks are carried out accordingly and record the results.
+It is good practice to decide how often each piece of equipment should be checked.
+After you have decided on the frequency, make sure checks are carried out accordingly and record the results.
 You should change how often you carry out checks, according to the number and severity of faults found.

 Portable appliance testing (PAT) is the term used to describe the examination of electrical appliances to ensure they are safe to use.
 Most electrical defects can be found by visual examination but some may only be found by testing.
 However, it is essential to understand that visual examination is an essential part of the process

 A relatively brief user check (based upon simple training assisted by the use of a checklist) can be a useful part of any electrical maintenance regime.
 However, more formal visual inspection and testing by a competent person may also be required at appropriate intervals.
 This does depend upon the type of equipment and where it is used.

 Electricity At Work Regulations 1989

 The Electricity at Work Regulations 1989 requires that any electrical equipment that has the potential to cause injury is maintained in a safe condition.
 However, the Regulations do not specify what needs to be done, by whom or how frequently. (ie they don’t make inspection or testing of electrical appliances a legal requirement.
 Nor is it a legal requirement to undertake this annually).